Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/Falcon Coders1/progress.md

 ## Workflow
-- Front End finished except dashboard
+- Frontend finished except dashboard
 - Instructors list has been created
 - Course list has been created
 - Employee list has been created